 Normal Brain Function

 Brain cells are linked together with neurons, called axons and dendrites, covered in myelin sheaths.
 The electrical impulses work together with chemical receptors to allow brain activity to translate into thought and action.

-Different locations in the brain are associated with specialized function, for example, vision function is located in the occipital lobes, speech production in Broca's area in the lower part of the frontal lobe, speech recognition is located in Wernicke's area of the temporal lobe, and the motor strip in the parietal lobes of each hemisphere.
+Different locations in the brain are associated with specialized functions, for example, vision function is located in the occipital lobes, speech production in Broca's area in the lower part of the frontal lobe, and speech recognition is located in Wernicke's area of the temporal lobe, and the motor strip in the parietal lobes of each hemisphere.

 The brain also requires blood flow to provide oxygen and glucose to function.
 Other chemicals, nutrients, and vitamins are needed for normal function both immediately and in the long term.

 The brain develops quickly in the fetus as it grows in a mother's uterus, and any disruption in this growth and development may lead to encephalopathy:

 - Abnormalities in anatomic structure, electrical, and chemical function may lead to altered mental function and encephalopathy.